bertreb/pimatic-assistant/README.md

 For this plugin I'm not using node-red but use the Nora backend server directly.
 This plugin is also based on the work done for the Pimatic-gBridge plugin.
 Because the gBridge service is stopped, this plugin will be a good replacement.

+This Plugin contains 2 type of devices.

+1. The first type is a Assistant Device that interfaces with Google Assistant via Nora.
+Pimatic devices are added in the config.
+The mapping of states and actions from Pimatic from/to Google Assistant is done as best as possible.
+2. The second type are Google Assistant optimized Pimatic dummy devices.
+These devices expose the maximum capabilities of Google Assistant to be used in Pimatic.
+The first device is the Assistant Thermostat.
 ------

 Before you can configure the plugin you need to get a Nora service token.
 The steps are: